-The Trustee will review its managers, advisors and other suppliers' modern slavery statements, in which companies, which are subject to the legal requirement, set out the steps they have taken in order to help prevent slavery and human trafficking in their supply chain.
+The Trustee will review its managers, advisors and other suppliers' modern slavery statements, in which they set out the steps they have taken in order to help prevent slavery and human trafficking in their supply chain.

 For those managers, advisors or suppliers which do not publish a statement, either because they are not obliged to, or because they elect to state that they do not take any steps to help prevent slavery and human trafficking in their supply chain, further analysis will be done to understand the risk of slavery and human trafficking in their supply chain.
 This includes focusing on their jurisdiction of operations and industry sector and/or, when applicable, the jurisdiction and industry sectors of the investments they manage, in order to assess if the level of risk of there being incidences of modern slavery or human trafficking is high, medium or low.